 The Best Soft Serve In San Francisco

-On the menu at Ernest in the Mission, you’ll find super fresh seafood, Asian-influenced entrées like poached duck with stone fruit vindaloo, fried rice with cotija and corn, and a decadent uni carbonara.
-But you’re reading this guide for the soft serve - and the one here is top-tier.
+Ernest in the Mission is the go-to for super fresh seafood and Asian-influenced dishes fried rice with andouille sausage and poached shrimp, or uni toast with jamon.
+But you’re reading this guide for the soft serve—and the one here is top-tier.
 The toppings change, but one we’ve had is covered in a crunchy hazelnut sauce and then drenched with a chocolate magic shell that’s poured tableside.
-The vanilla soft serve itself is perfect - smooth and thick, but not too sweet - and getting it is an ideal way to finish off your incredible meal.
+The vanilla soft serve itself is perfect—smooth and thick, but not too sweet—and getting it is an ideal way to finish off your incredible meal.

 Rich Table's casual spin-off serves sandwiches, rice bowls, and roasted whole and half chickens.
 But what you really need to know about this place is they also have creamy soft serve.
 Sweet milk flavor is always on the menu, as is another that changes seasonally (expect to see things like mandarin orange, cantaloupe, and strawberry sorbet).
 If you can’t decide between the two, just get them swirled.

-You can find the Twirl & Dip truck at the Music Concourse in Golden Gate Park from Thursday to Sunday, 1-5:30pm.
-On nicer days and weekends, expect to wait in line - the truck is located right by the Japanese Tea Garden, deYoung, and Cal Academy, so there will be crowds.
+You can find the Twirl & Dip truck at the Music Concourse in Golden Gate Park from Friday to Sunday, 1-5:30pm.
+On nicer days and weekends, expect to wait in line—the truck is located right by the Japanese Tea Garden, deYoung, and Cal Academy, so there will be crowds.
 But their creamy, chocolate-dipped vanilla soft serve with chunks of sticky honeycomb candy is 100% worth any wait.

 We’re at Matcha Cafe Maiko so often that the maps app on our phones suggests it as a daily destination.
 Their matcha soft serve is unbelievably smooth and thick, and is even better as a boba sundae, a glorious concoction topped with perfectly chewy tapioca balls and drizzled with their house-made kuromitsu syrup.

 Even when it’s sub-60 degrees out, it doesn’t take much convincing for us to get soft serve from Super Duper Burgers.
-Our go-to move is to order the chocolate-vanilla swirl on a cake cone and a side of fries for dipping - a combo as old as time.
-All Super Duper locations around the city are currently open, except the one in SoMa on New Montgomery.
+Our go-to move is to order the chocolate-vanilla swirl on a cake cone and a side of fries for dipping—a combo as old as time.
+You can get this soft serve at any of the several Super Duper locations across the city, but the Hayes Valley location is delivery only.

 This Mission creamery is an ice cream staple in the city, and for good reason.
 Bi-Rite makes drippy soft serve with a buffalo milk base that consistently sends us into a state of unadulterated bliss.
 We love their vanilla, but we love our cone even more with a chocolate swirl.